United Oil and Gas sees strong production at energy site in Egypt

 “Drilling at ASH-3, the first of a multi-well programme, is currently underway, with results from this well due in Q1,” Mr Leather added.

-The company was established five years ago by Irishman Brian Larkin, who previously held finance and commercial positions at Tullow Oil, and Briton Jonathan Leather, who worked with the oil group between 2007 and 2015 where his roles included membership of its global exploration leadership team.
+The company was established five years ago by Irishman Brian Larkin, who previously held finance and commercial positions at Tullow Oil.
+He was subsequently joined by Briton Jonathan Leather, who worked with Tullow between 2007 and 2015 where his roles included membership of its global exploration leadership team.